Life as a Sakya Buddhist

 so as not to create any confusion.

-The Buddha probably answered 100,000 questions over a period of 40
+The Buddha probably answered 10,000 questions and gave hundreds if not thousands of teachings over a period of 40

 years.
 Why do people think that this answer is the only one which

-conflicts with the other 100,000 questions and their answers.
+conflicts with all those answers and teachings?
 It simply

 doesn't make sense.
 That would be like Moses, after delivering the ten commandments,